Main elements of the new regime for financial advice

 - All new legislative obligations and enforcement mechanisms apply.

-- Transitional licences come into effect.
-To continue to provide advice, industry participants must have been granted a transitional licence by the FMA.
+- During the transition period, to continue to provide financial advice to retail clients, industry participants must have been granted either a transitional licence, or a full licence by the FMA.

 - Terms such as AFA, RFA and QFE are no longer used.